jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

         }
     }

-If the state object for *this* is not found, the factory method is used to create a new state object and it is attached to the mixin in the identity map.
-For example, our *RepeaterMixin* interface looks roughly like this (missing many methods for the sake of brevity):
+If the state object for *this* is not found, the factory method will be used to create a new state object, which is then attached to the mixin by putting it in the state map.
+For example, our *RepeaterMixin* interface looks roughly like this (without many methods for the sake of brevity):

     public interface RepeaterMixin extends Repeater, Mixin
     {